JohnWW11/Spacex-falcon9-stage-landing-Pred.-data-collection/README.md

 Understand the Spacex DataSet
 Load the dataset into the corresponding table in a Db2 database Execute SQL queries to answer assignment questions

+Added Exploratory Data Analysis (EDA) - Visualization - crucial step in understanding and summarizing the data